Lisa Conway

 Lisa Conway-Bühler, also known as LCON, is a Canadian musician, vocalist, composer and producer.
 She has performed as part of The Owle Bird, Chrome and the Ice Queen, and is the former singer and lyricist of Toronto-based Del Bel.
-Since 2016 she has co-owned and operated the recording and production studio Wildlife Sanctuary Sound in Grey County, Ontario.

 Early life and education

 Conway grew up in northern British Columbia where she started playing music as a child.
 She began playing the violin at the age of four and learned to play the guitar before developing an interest in songwriting.
 Her father worked as an elementary school music teacher and at the age of 13 she used his recording equipment to record and produced an album for her high school band.

 Influenced by Canadian composer Oliver Schroer while attending camp as a teenager, she later moved to Ontario to attend York University in Toronto, where Schroer had studied.
 Conway holds a BFA of in music from York University and an MA in Sonic Arts from Queen's University Belfast, Northern Ireland.
 She completed a residency with the Canadian Film Center in 2016.
 Two years later she was selected to participate in the Red Bull Music Academy in Berlin, Germany.